ekoeppen/jetpacks/README.md

-# jetpacks
+# moter
-Packs for the JeeLabs Jet Hub
+Libraries and clients for SWAP based sensor networks using MQTT as the communication infrastructure